invertase/notifee/docs-react-native/react-native/docs/events.md

 An application is deemed in the "background" under the following situations:

 - The device is locked.
-- The application is running & is in not in view (minimized).
+- The application is running & is not in view (minimized).
 - The application is killed/quit.

 The [`onBackgroundEvent`](/react-native/reference/onbackgroundevent) method is used to register a callback handler